A UAE corporate bank account with foreign shareholders takes 4 to 12 weeks to open.

 Legalization requirements vary by bank and by the issuing jurisdiction - ask your advisor before you invest in legalization, as requirements differ.
 InBusiness can assist with legalizing any documents in any foreign jurisdiction.

-Step 4: understand what changes for non-resident shareholders
+Understand what changes for non-resident shareholders

 If one or more of your shareholders is a non-UAE resident, expect additional KYC requirements at every bank.
 Non-resident shareholders cannot always complete in-person verification steps in the UAE, and some banks treat non-residency as a higher-risk indicator requiring enhanced due diligence.